-▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.

-F21805-P85505

-COMCAST CORPORATION THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF SHAREHOLDERS ON JUNE 8, 2017.

-I hereby appoint Arthur R. Block and David L. Cohen and each of them acting individually, as proxies, with the powers I would possess if personally present, and with full power of substitution, to vote all shares in Comcast Corporation at the annual meeting of shareholders to be held live via the Internet at comcast.onlineshareholdermeeting.com at 9:00 a.m.
-Eastern Time on June 8, 2017, and at any adjournment or postponement thereof, upon all matters described in the proxy statement that may properly come before the meeting, in accordance with my instructions on the reverse side of this proxy card.
-In the event that any other matter may properly come before the meeting, or any adjournment or postponement thereof, the proxies are each authorized to vote on such matter in their discretion, including for any replacement nominee nominated for director by the Board of Directors of Comcast Corporation if a director nominee on this proxy card becomes unavailable to serve.
-I hereby revoke all previous proxies given to vote at the annual meeting or any adjournment or postponement thereof.

-Lacknowledge receipt of the notice of annual meeting of shareholders, the proxy statement and the Annual Report on Form 10-K of Comcast Corporation.
+▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSE E21805-P855 COMCAST CORPORATION THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF SHAREHOLDERS ON JUNE 8, 2017.
+I hereby appoint Arthur R. Block and David L. Cohen and each of them acting individually, as proxies, with the powers I would possess in and with full power of substitution, to vote all shares in Comcast Corporation at the annual meeting of shareholders to be held live comcast.onlineshareholdermeeting.com at 9:00 a.m.
+Eastern Time on June 8, 2017, and at any adjournment or postponemen matters described in the proxy statement that may properly come before the meeting, in accordance with my instructions on the proxy card.
+In the event that any other matter may properly come before the meeting, or any adjournment or postponement then each authorized to vote on such matter in their discretion, including for any replacement nominee nominated for director by the Br Comcast Corporation if a director nominee on this proxy card becomes unavailable to serve.
+I hereby revoke all previous proxies given to meeting or any adjournment or postponement thereof. e via the Internet at at thereof, upon all reverse side of this eof, the proxies are oard of Directors of I acknowledge receipt of the notice of annual meeting of shareholders, the proxy statement and the Annual Report on Form 10-K of Co omcast Corporation.
 The shares represented by this proxy card will be voted in accordance with your instructions if the card is signed and returned.
-If you are voting with this proxy card, please mark your choices on the other side of this proxy card, sign it where indicated on the other side and return it promptly to Vote Processing, Comcast Corporation, ofo Broadridge Financial Solutions, 51 Mercedes Way, Edgewood, NY 1171.
-If your card is signed and returned without instructions, the shares will be voted in favor of all of the director nominees and any replacement nominee, in favor of Proposals 2 and 3, every "1 year" for Proposal 4, and against Proposals 5 and 6.
-If you are voting shares held in the Comcast Employee Stock Purchase Plan or the Comcast-NBCUniversal Employee Stock Purchase Plan, voting by internet, telephone, mail or in person by ballot will vote all of the shares held by you in such plans, as well as any shares held by you as a shareholder of record.
-If you hold shares that are not represented by this proxy card, you will receive additional proxy card(s) by mail that will allow you to vote the remaining shares.
+If you proxy card, please mark your choices on the other side of this proxy card, sign it where indicated on the other side and return it promptly Comcast Corporation, c/o Broadridge Financial Solutions, 51 Mercedes Way, Edgewood, NY 11717.
+If your card is signed and instructions, the shares will be voted in favor of all of the director nominees and any replacement nominee, in favor of 1 every 1 year for Proposal 4, and against Proposals 5 and 6.
+If you are voting shares held in the Comcast Employee Stock P Comcast-MEOLUniversal Employee Stock P lan, voting by Internet, telephone, mail or in person by ballot will vote all of the shares plans, as well as any shares held by you as a shareholder of record.
+If you hold shares that are not represented by this proxy card, you w proxy card(s) by mail that will allow you to vote the remaining shares. y to Vote Processing, returned without Proposals 2 and 3, Purchase Plan or the s held by you in such Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

-Address Changes/Comments:

-l

-l

-(If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)

 Continued and to be signed on reverse side